Brooke Radloff, M.A., Founder and Director

 Since that impactful experience, I have spent over two decades passionately studying and working with others in many facets of health and wellness, transformational growth and personal development, and throughout this journey pregnancy and childbirth have remained a core of my heart’s passions.

 In 2005 I completed my training as a Labor and Childbirth Assistant with the Sierra Childbirth Institute, a DONA approved training program.
 In addition to countless hours of self-study, I later completed both the Basic and Advanced Intensive Midwifery Training Programs through Hearts and Hands Midwifery Intensives with Elizabeth Davis.
 I also completed Holistic Midwifery Training through The Matrona, a Rebozo Birth Techniques certification led by Gena Kirby, as well as a Lamaze International's Passion for Birth Childbirth Education training.
-I am an active member of the Association of Prenatal and Perinatal Psychology and Health (APPPAH) and presented my model of an Integral Approach to Pregnancy & Childbirth at the APPPAH Birth Psychology Congress in November of 2013.
+I am a member of the Association of Prenatal and Perinatal Psychology and Health (APPPAH) and presented my model of an Integral Approach to Pregnancy & Childbirth at the APPPAH Birth Psychology Congress in November of 2013.

 Along with having been taught mindfulness awareness practices by my parents at a very young age, I studied and trained in Mindfulness in Childbirth and Parenting at John F. Kennedy University and completed a Mind in Birth Workshop at UCSF with Nancy Bardacke, which focused on using moment-to-moment awareness to work with physical pain during childbirth.
 I also completed training in Conscious Embodiment, a somatic (body based) process developed by Wendy Palmer that is informed by both Aikido and Mindfulness.
 Additionally, I completed Mindful Motherhood Professional Training through the Institute of Noetic Sciences (IONS), and am a certified Mindful Motherhood Trainer.